kreuzert/Jupyter-JSC-backend/README.md

-# Tunneling API for Jupyter-JSC backend
+# Backend API for Jupyter-JSC backend